0dpe/Gyroscope-Transmitter/README.md

 ## Usage
 On the computer, run in a terminal `python server.py`.
 Optionally, specify ports with the `--https-port` and `--ws-port` flags.
 If `--ws-port` is specified, the `websocketPort` constant must be modified in `index.html` accordingly.

-On the iPhone, open a browser and go to `https://192.168.X.X:YOUR_HTTPS_PORT/index.html`.\
+On the iPhone, open a browser and go to `https://192.168.X.X:YOUR_HTTPS_PORT/index.html`.
 On the webpage, accept the gyroscope permission request.
-If no permission request pops up, open Settings app and go to `Apps > Safari > Clear History and Website Data`.

 ## Development Notes
 For the iPhone to send gyroscope data, the webpage must request permission.
 Permission can only be requested over an `https` connection.